STOP Fire video

 - Keep your escape route clear of obstructions.

-- Practice using the agreed plan.
+- Practise using the agreed plan.

 - Select a safe meeting place outside.